The Who, What, When, Where & Why of the 5-day Sprint

 The sponsor is the person with the big idea; they have the vision.
-They seek to answer: What is the problem you are addressing and what is your desired outcome?
-The sprint is designed to build and leverage something that comes closest to their “right thing.”
-On some occasions, there are multiples sponsors in an organization who are championing the Design Sprint to help solve their shared problem.
+They seek to answer: What is the problem you are addressing, and what is your desired outcome?
+The sprint is designed to build and leverage something that comes closest to the “right thing.”
+On some occasions, multiple sponsors in an organization champion the Design Sprint to help solve their shared problem.
 When they have opposing opinions on how best to solve it, it’s super exciting too if one or neither of them is right!

-Finally you’ll need to consider few special roles when planning a Sprint:
+Finally, you’ll need to consider a few special roles when planning a Sprint:

 The Prototyper is one or more of your sprint team members with the skills needed to build your prototype.
-Depending on the opportunity or challenge you are seeking to solve your prototype may take on different forms.
+Depending on the opportunity or challenge you seek to solve, your prototype may take different forms.
 If you know you are building a mobile app, then you’d want to select a prototyper with UX & UI design skills who is familiar with app prototyping tools like Figma or Invision.
 If you aren’t quite sure, you’ll want to use a prototyper with deep design skills and diverse prototyping experience to ensure they are ready for anything.